 Limited control over monetary policy:

 With a cashless society, central banks may have less control over monetary policy, as electronic transactions are harder to track and regulate.
 As cashless transactions become more prevalent, governments may have limited control over monetary policy.
 With less physical currency in circulation, central banks may have less ability to influence interest rates and regulate the money supply.
-Additionally, the transition to a cashless society could also increase the risk of cyber attacks and data breaches.
+Additionally, the transition to a cashless society could also increase the risk of cyber-attacks and data breaches.
 It is important for governments to carefully consider the potential risks and benefits of moving towards a cashless economy.

 Job losses: